-One incident could also disrupt the supply chain of many companies that have a relation with the tank farm, including clients, trucking companies, ship owners, and other parties.
+An incident could disrupt companies lined to the operations of the tank farm, including clients, trucking companies, ship owners, and other parties.
 Liaison with all those connections in a time of crisis needs to be prompt and efficient.
 A large tank terminal, where there could be as many as 50 customers, could find this challenging.

 Relying on customers and authorities

 All emergency telephone numbers provided in the SDS of the products and commercial contracts may need to be called during an incident.
-Those emergency numbers are often not tested, and not answered by emergency response professionals.
-Often the emergency number is the mobile number of a sales manager or fixed line of a receptionist.
+Those emergency numbers are often not tested and not answered by emergency response professionals.
+Regularly the emergency number is the mobile number of a sales manager or fixed line of a receptionist.
 An emergency number must be available 24/7 and give immediate access to professional advice.
-With many overseas clients support may also involve communication in foreign languages.
+With many overseas clients, support may also involve communication in foreign languages.